 - Continue to simmer the mixture on low heat, stirring occasionally, for about 30 minutes.
 This allows the flavors to meld together beautifully.

-- Remove the cinnamon sticks and cloves from the pot, and spoon the Ashure into serving bowls.
+- Remove the cinnamon sticks and cloves from the pot, and spoon the Ashure into serving bowls while it is still warm.

 Notes

-- Cook the wheat, chickpeas, and dried white beans in separate pots.
-Remember, they all have different cooking times!
+- Cook the wheat berries, chickpeas, and white beans separately, as they soften at different times.

 It turned out just perfect!
 I added more water as I like mine a bit runnier but other than that it was so good.